Levitanus/HISEScript-Sublime/README.md

 **changed:**

-* Now syntax is copy of standart Javascript with additions to native scopes, not just added scopes.
+* Now syntax is copy of standard Javascript with additions to native scopes, not just added scopes.